-Our school will annually review the policy and is committed to following any new guidance received from ERW.
+Our school will annually review the policy.

 Confidentiality

 Confidentiality issues need to be understood if a child divulges information they are being abused.
 A child may only feel confident to confide in a member of staff if they feel that the information will not be divulged to anyone else.
 However, education staff have a professional responsibility to share relevant information about the protection of children with the designated statutory agencies when a child is experiencing child welfare concerns.